The honey show guide:

 Preparation for the honey show: A guide for beginners

-Our Honey Show is held this year on October 15th 2015 and will be a good venue for beginners to try their hand at exhibiting so I am writing this brief article to encourage you all to put in some entries.
+Our Honey Show is held every year in September or October and offers an excellent opportunity for beginners to try their hand at exhibiting, so I am writing this brief article to encourage you all to put in some entries.
 Our local show is very informal and the judge will undertake 'open judging' where they talk the audience through the finer points of what they are looking for in an exhibit, so for me and I hope other beekeepers, a very good reason for entering shows is to try and improve the presentation and quality of our honey.
-Apart from that it's good fun and a chance to catch up with friends and swop stories about your experiences during the year.
+Apart from that it's good fun and a chance to catch up with friends and swap stories about your experiences during the year.

 The judge will be a highly experienced beekeeper and exhibitor whose first task when confronted with rows of gleaming pots will be to get the exhibits down to a shortlist which he will do by eliminating any exhibits which are not in the correct class or conforming to show rules.
 Only then will he exclude further exhibits for faults and finally if you have made it that far he will open your jar.
 Your aim should be to get to the stage where the judge will open your jar.
 By not complying with the rules you will make the judge's task a lot easier by instant disqualification!
 So your first step is to read the show schedule well in advance and check which classes you will enter.